 Access to modern energy services is necessary to enhance economic opportunity and economic stability, improve living standards, and increase national and regional resilience to climate change.
 We provide data collection and data analytics solutions that help our clients understand energy usage, inform policymaking, and analyze the efficacy of green energy investments.
 We are currently helping the Millennium Change Corporation understand how its investments could lead to more reliable and higher quality electricity in Benin, Ghana, and Liberia, in addition to previous work in Tanzania.

-Cities are on the frontlines of global climate change: they are the source of most global, energy-related greenhouse gas emissions and they face high risks associated with rising sea levels and temperature shocks.
-Effective city-level action will be essential to achieve necessary decarbonization targets.
-Enhanced measurement of urban emissions can be a key force to enable compact, resilient, and resource-efficient urban spaces that drive economic and environmental progress.
-We study the role of emissions measurement in supporting city actions, including ways to use technical assistance to support city-level efforts to measure and reduce greenhouse gas emissions.
+Cities are on the frontlines of global climate change: they are the source of most energy-related greenhouse gas emissions and face high risks associated with rising sea levels and temperature shocks.
+Enhanced measurement of urban emissions can be a key force to enable compact, resilient, and resource-efficient cities that drive economic and environmental progress.
+We study the role of emissions measurement, including ways to use technical assistance to support efforts to measure and reduce greenhouse gas emissions.
 We also bring deep familiarity with measurement protocols, such as the Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC) and data bases that track city emissions and city actions.

 Historically marginalized communities that often bear the least responsibility for causing climate change are disproportionately exposed to climate-related natural disasters.
 Just as exposure to these extreme weather events is unequal, so too is susceptibility to their health effects.
 Using advanced analytics and dynamic visualizations, we surface the complex relationships between exposure, sensitivity, and capacity, and identify who is most vulnerable to climate-related health issues.
 In so doing, we help clients understand the conditions that should trigger emergency warnings to protect vulnerable residents and help communities and health systems bolster their climate resilience.